luxonis/depthai-docs-website/source/pages/faq.rst

     - left, right, depth, :code:`metaout`, :code:`previewout`
     - 300

-How to do a letterboxing (thumbnailing) on the color camera?
+How To Do a Letterboxing (Thumbnailing) on the Color Camera?
 ############################################################

 To get the black bars on the top and the bottom of the video, the :code:`y` component of the points needs to be adjusted (for 16:9 to 1:1 transform).